salrashid123/confidential_space/README.md

 For a contrived end-to-end example where a BQML model is generated with this technique, see [Bigquery ML over AEAD encrypted data](https://gist.github.com/salrashid123/12243b99771d22ed4d02a6f1094f624a)

+#### Using BigQuery Differential Privacy

+In another variation of using BQ and AEAD functions described in the immediately prior section, you can also apply other BQ functions on the dataset.

+Noteably, you can apply BQ `Differential Privacy` functions to encrypted data and have the output comply with the specifications of the function.

+For an actual example, see [BQ Differential Privacy using AEAD and GCP Confidential Space](https://gist.github.com/salrashid123/3d7bc17e2d3f096e68e1bd27e4baea5e)

 #### Using CloudSQL